GoogleChrome/web.dev/src/site/content/en/blog/url-protocol-handler/index.md

 the traditional `registerProtocolHandler()` play very similar roles in practice, while still allowing the possibility for complementary user-experiences:

-- Similarities include requirements around the list of schemes allowed to be registered, as well as the name and format of parameters, etc.
+- Similarities include requirements around the list of schemes allowed to be registered, and the name and format of parameters, etc.
-- Differences in the manifest-based registration are subtle, however, might be useful to enhance the experience for PWA users.
-For example, manifest-based PWA registration may not require an additional user action, apart from the user-initiated installation of the PWA.
+- Differences in the manifest-based registration are subtle, but might be useful to enhance the experience for PWA users.
+For example, manifest-based PWA registration may not require an additional user action apart from the user-initiated installation of the PWA.

 ### Use cases